Gun violence on the rise in King County, according to new data

 Thomas wants to see more education for youth around this issue.

-The Prosecuting Attorney's Office says King County needs to expand community partnerships and take a public health approach to rising gun violence.
+The Prosecuting Attorney's Office said King County needs to expand community partnerships and take a public health approach to rising gun violence.